emkaygru/personalPortfolio/README.md

 Within my updated portfolio, you will find:

-* An updated portfolio featuring project 1 and two exemplary homework assignments.
+* An updated portfolio featuring project 1 and project 2 and a new homework assignment on the home page.

 * An updated GitHub profile with pinned repositories featuring project 1 and two exemplary assignments.